Important Financial Aid Information

 - General loan information

-For general loan information refer to the Federal Student Aid Department an office of the U.S. Department of Education.
+For general loan information refer to Federal Student Aid, an official website of the United States government.

 You will find information about current interest rates, loan limits, federal requirements for the student loan programs and much more.

 After you apply for your loans, the money will be credited to your account if you are enrolled and still attending classes; if not the loan money will be returned to the U.S. Department of Education.

 Tuition is due on the fifth business day of each semester.
 Upcoming tuition due dates are:

 - Fall Semester 2023: Friday, August 25, 2023

 - Spring Semester 2024: Friday, January 12, 2024

 - Summer Semester 2024: Monday, June 3, 2024